 Harsh or failed gear changes

-Cars that use 4-speed (F4A51) or 5-speed (F5A51) automatic transmission can have an intermittent shift problem that will manifest itself as harsh, delayed, or even failed gear changes.
+Cars that use 4-speed (F4A51) or 5-speed (F5A51) automatic transmission can have an intermittent shift problem that manifests as harsh, delayed, or even failed gear changes.

 Depending on the fault, this can happen right from startup or after the car reaches operating temperature.
 In most cases, there will be a check engine light and corresponding codes stored in DTC memory.